 Cons

-• Requires teammates with 0-cost cards or hitting 0-cost Neutral cards to complete two out of his four Quests.
+Requires teammates with 0-cost cards or hitting 0-cost Neutral Cards to complete two out of his four Quests.

-• Some Quests are stronger than others, and their randomness means Cassius has an element of RNG to his power.
+Some Quests are stronger than others and their randomness means Cassius has an element of RNG to his power.

-• Quests are Ephemeral, so you have to play them immediately unless you get Pop Eyed Popper II; this requires lots of planning and proper card order
+Quests are Ephemeral, so you have to play them immediately unless you get Pop Eyed Popper II; this requires lots of planning and proper card order.

 Ratings

-The ratings below are based on the Season Save Data modes and the Chaos Manifestation mode.
-Each of the modes values different mechanics, so some characters may shine in one of the, while being underwhelming in the other.
+The ratings below are based on the Season Save Data, Chaos Manifestation, and Great Rift modes.
+Each of the modes values different mechanics, so some characters may shine in one of them, while being underwhelming in the other.

 T0